-Trained sniff-screening dogs are allowed on school grounds to prevent drugs and weapons at school.
-They are an element of safety measures intended to provide students a safe and healthy school in which to learn.
-A trained sniff-screening dog may be walked around school lockers, school grounds or vehicles in the school parking lot without violating student's constitutional rights provided that students themselves are not being detained (without reasonable suspicion) while the dog is sniffing.

-For example, walking a trained sniff-screening dog around a student's car in a school parking lot while the student is in class is permissible; however, detaining the same student in the school parking lot, without reasonable suspicion, while a trained sniff-screening dog walks around the student's car is not permissible.
+A trained sniff-screening dog can be walked around school lockers, school grounds or vehicles in the school parking lot without violating student's constitutional rights.
+Students cannot be detained without reasonable suspicion while the dog is sniffing.
+For example, walking a trained sniff-screening dog around a student's vehicle in a school parking lot while the student is in class is permissible; however, detaining the same student in the school parking lot, without reasonable suspicion, while a trained sniff-screening dog walks around the student's car is not permissible.
 An alert by a trained sniff-screening dog that drugs or weapons may be present in a particular location provides school officials reasonable suspicion and law enforcement officers probable cause to conduct a search of the place to which the dog alerted.